s11ngh/cs317/markov/README.md

     python babbler.py

 By default, it will use:
+- n-grams of size 3
 - [`tests/test1.txt`](tests/test1.txt) as input file for learning
-- n-grams of size 3
 - and will generate 5 output sentences

-Optionally, you can provide up to 3 arguments (input file, size of n-gram, number of output sentences):
+Optionally, you can provide up to 3 arguments (size of n-gram, input file, number of output sentences):

-    python babbler.py tests/test2.txt 2 10
+    python babbler.py 2 tests/test2.txt 10

 There are unit test cases for the file [`tests/test1.txt`](tests/test1.txt) in [`test_markov.py`](test_markov.py).
 Once your basic implementation of the methods in [`babbler.py`](babbler.py) is working, you should pass these test cases.